Museum-Quality Fine Art Printing: What It Really Means

 -

-Fine art papers designed for archival use
+Fine art papers designed for archival production

 -

-Color-managed workflows that prioritize repeatability
+Color-managed workflows that enable perfect repeatability

 -